-This keyboard uses a 60% layout that forgoes un-needed keys and merges the extra set of keys into the Fn layer.
+This keyboard uses a 60% layout that forgoes unneeded keys and merges the extra set of keys into the Fn layer.
 This mimics the behaviour found on most laptops due to size restrictions.
-Despite of this, the more commonly used keys are left intact so that one does not feel too unfamiliar with the more compact layout.
-In addition to the size, it makes accessing virtually every key on the keyboard a breeze (see below).
+Despite this, the more commonly used keys are left intact so that one does not feel too unfamiliar with the more compact layout.
+In addition to reducing the keyboard's size, it makes accessing virtually every key on the keyboard a breeze.

 Pro Designed to keep you in home row

 Eiiti Wada (a Japanese computer pioneer), the co-developer of this keyboard, is a UNIX user and wanted to make life easier for programmers, particularly vim and emacs.
 He aimed for a keyboard layout that allowed fingers to stay in the home row most of the time.
 For example, he placed the Control key where the Caps Lock traditionally is.
 Most *nix users and general power users know that Control is used more often than Caps Lock for various shortcuts.
 Therefore, this key repositioning makes sense, since it makes access easier, using the pinky fingers while keeping one's hand on the "home row" of keys.

 Pro Fluid key feel with Topre switches

 This keyboard’s keys use Topre switches, which have a smooth, interesting feel: each key’s resistance is quickly lost once it starts being pressed.
 This sensation is accompanied by a unique and pleasantly organic “thock” sound.
 These hybrid switches have both a rubber dome and a spring which create the initial tactile bump feel and subsequent continuous action.
 If you want, these switches can be silenced, either by the manufacturer before purchasing or by following some DIY steps (easy to do, but time-consuming).

 Pro The keycaps are made from PBT and the inscriptions are dye-sublimated